OTD: ALAN BROWNE DEBUT

-Hailing from Cork, in the Republic of Ireland, Browne began his footballing career by joining the U19 squad of local team Cork City in 2012.
+Hailing from Cork, in the Republic of Ireland, Browne began his footballing career by joining the U19 squad of his local team, Cork City, in 2012.
 There was no senior debut for his first club however, as he left to sign for Preston North End on New Year’s Day 2014.

 At the time Preston were in League One and managed by future Sunderland manager Simon Grayson.
 His debut for PNE came in March 2014 against Peterborough United and he assisted the final goal of a 3-1 victory.
 He got on the pitch a few more times before the end of the season, during this campaign he also scored his first professional goal in a 6-1 thumping of Carlisle United.
 The Lilywhites qualified for the playoffs in 5th place but were defeated by Rotherham United in the semi finals.